-Among his reviews, the Charlotte Observer states, “One thing can be said of his voice.
-It is truly beautiful.”
-The Tallahassee Democrat described his voice as “powerful and agile, and always expressive.”
+Among his reviews, The New York Times states, “Bradley Robinson made a malevolent Amadas…masterful” (World premiere of Raleigh’s Dream).
+The Charlotte Observer remarks, “One thing can be said of his voice.
+It is truly beautiful” (Pagilacci), and The Tallahassee Democrat described his voice as “powerful and agile, and always expressive” (Messiah).

 An active recitalist, Robinson has performed his lecture recital Charles Ives: A Portrait in Song at the Hawaii International Conference on Arts and Humanities, the Los Angeles Chapter of the National Association of Teachers of Singing (NATS), and for regional conferences of the Great Lakes, Southern, and Rocky Mountain chapters of the College Music Society(CMS).
 Robinson appeared in recital at the 50th Anniversary National Conference of CMS, held in Salt Lake City, and for the National Opera Association’s National Conferences in Washington, D.C, Atlanta, and San Antonio.
 He also appeared in recital with acclaimed soprano Kallen Esperian.
 Other performances include those for the University of Mississippi Faculty Artist Series, the Guest Artist Series of William Carey University, and a joint recital at the University of Utah.
 He also presented a performance of Leonard Bernstein’s Arias and Barcarolles for a joint conference National Opera Association and NATS.